bvz2000/system-scripts/README.md

 the code could be modified to run malware and the end-user (using sudo) would not be aware that running pacman (or apt) is actually running unauthorized code.

+# apt_history.sh
+This script is a wrapper for package_manager_history.sh.
+It merely sets the command that that script will run (apt) and the path where that script will store the history.
+On my system I have aliased apt to this script.

+# pacman_history.sh
+This script is a wrapper for package_manager_history.sh.
+It merely sets the command that that script will run (pacman) and the path where that script will store the history.
+On my system I have aliased pacman to this script.

 # bashrc_common
 These are just my common bashrc commands (that I want set up for every user on the system).